maykar/plex_assistant/README.md

 ### Start Scripts

 This option will trigger a script to start a Plex client if it is currently unavailable.
-For example, you have a Roku with the Plex app, but need it to be open for Plex Assistant to control it.
-The formatting needed is the friendly name of the client that you want to open in quotes (case sensitive) followed by a colon then the HA script to start the client in quotes.
+For example: You have a Roku with the Plex app, but need it to be open for Plex Assistant to control it.<br><br>The formatting needed is the friendly name of the client that you want to open in quotes (case sensitive) followed by a colon then the HA script to start the client in quotes.
 Seperate multiple entries with a comma.
 ```
 "LivingRoom TV":"script.start_lr_plex", "Bedroom TV":"script.open_br_plex"
 ```